4.7

 4hrs

 Your adventure starts in Tirana airport where you'll jump in the bus and get whisked off towards the northeast near the border of Kosovo and North Macedonia.
 The journey follows a scenic motorway through Albania’s wild and mountainous Mirdita highlands.
 Your road trip will end in the sleepy village of Radomire, surrounded by verdant valleys and majestic high peaks.
-Get comfy in your guesthouse and tuck into a hearty dinner together with your fellow adventures.
+Get comfy in your guesthouse and tuck into a hearty dinner together with your fellow adventurers.
 Tomorrow's hike starts right from your doorstep.

 Day 2